 WarnerMedia's CNN plans new streaming service ahead of Discovery merger - WSJ

-(Reuters) - WarnerMedia’s cable news network CNN, owned by AT&T Inc, is planning a new streaming service, known informally as CNN+, the Wall Street Journal reported on Tuesday.
+WarnerMedia's cable news network CNN, owned by AT&T Inc (T.N), is planning a new streaming service, known informally as CNN+, the Wall Street Journal reported on Tuesday.

-The service will feature new shows from the network's major anchors, including Anderson Cooper and Don Lemon, the report said here, citing people familiar with the matter.
+The service will feature new shows from the network's major anchors, including Anderson Cooper and Don Lemon, the report said, citing people familiar with the matter.

 WarnerMedia did not immediately respond to Reuters request for comment.

-The news comes after AT&T, which also owns HBO and Warner Bros studios, and Discovery, home to lifestyle TV networks such as HGTV and TLC, said last month they will combine their content to form a standalone global entertainment and media business.
+The news comes after AT&T, which also owns HBO and Warner Bros studios, and Discovery (DISCA.O), home to lifestyle TV networks such as HGTV and TLC, said last month they will combine their content to form a standalone global entertainment and media business. read more

 Our Standards: The Thomson Reuters Trust Principles.